loiola0/course-javascript-es6-essential/README.md

-# Course Used to JAVASCRIPT ES6 ESSENTIAL
+# Codes Used to Course JAVASCRIPT ES6 ESSENTIAL
 JavaScript es6 review course offered Digital Innovation One